 Day 1 : Pickup to you from Dehradun Railway Station Morning 6:30 am to Pantwari by taxi , 90 km (4/5 Hours) same day trek to Khathiyan Base Camp (4 km) (3/4 Hours)

-Total distance – 94 km – 4/5 Hours journey
+Total distance: 94 km – 4/5 Hours journey

-Mode of journey – By taxi -90 km – On foot – 4 km
+Mode of journey: By taxi -90 km – On foot – 4 km

-Altitude – Khathiyan Base camp – 2325 Meter
+Altitude: Khathiyan Base camp – 2325 Meter

-Campsite – on a twin share basis
+Night stay: Our Campsite – on a twin share basis

 The vehicles are arranged from Dehradun Railway Station 6:30 am and the journey starts from there.Cover 90 kms by going through some fable tourist attractions like Mussoorie and Kempty Fall following the route through Nain bagh towards Nag Tibba road.
 Three routes lead to Nag Tibba but the route via Pantwari village is the shortest one.Reach mini-market, enter the welcome gate and start trekking on the cemented trail.
 A little ahead is a small temple of Nag Devta.